 Truth: The air pressure listed on a tire's sidewall is actually the maximum air pressure at which the tire can be safely operated for the maximum load of the tire.
 The vehicle manufacturer determines the recommended air pressure and lists it in the owner's manual and on the door placard.

 Truth: Just looking at or kicking your tires may lead you to think they're properly inflated, but only an air pressure gauge can accurately measure air pressure.
-Without using a proper tire gauge, you could be driving around on underinflated tires, which puts unnecessary strain on them.
+Without using a proper tire gauge, you could be driving on underinflated tires, which puts unnecessary strain on them.

 Truth: While tread depth is indeed important when it comes to tire safety, it isn't the only thing that can compromise your tire's performance.
 Another important factor to consider is how old the tire is.
 As tires age, the rubber molecules change, causing them to lose structural integrity and grip.
 Additionally, exposure to UV rays and heat can cause weathering that also damages the tire's structural integrity.